Why the village exists

 The bridge over the Inny

-The River Inny rises in Lough Sheelin and runs west through Lough Iron and on to the Shannon.
-The flagstone ford that gave the village its name — Béal Átha na Lice — was eventually replaced by a five-arched stone bridge, and the road from Mullingar to Longford settled on this crossing.
-The 1837 Topographical Dictionary describes the village simply: on the banks of the Inny, with a bridge of five arches, on the road from Mullingar to Longford.
-It has been that, more or less, ever since.
+The River Inny runs down through Lough Derravaragh and on through Lough Iron toward the Shannon.
+The flagstone ford that gave the village its name - Béal Átha na Leac - was eventually replaced by a five-arched stone bridge, and the road from Mullingar to Longford settled on this crossing.
+The 1837 Topographical Dictionary describes the place plainly: on the banks of the Inny, with a bridge of five arches, on the road from Mullingar to Longford, then a village of fifty-one houses with a constabulary station and a school.
+It has been a crossing on that road, more or less, ever since, and the N4 still funnels through it.

 A mine that never opened